OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     };
     ````

-1. Finally, open up **src/components/app.tsx** and update it as seen below.
+1. Open up **src/components/app.tsx** and update it as seen below.
 Keep it open, as you will make a number of additional updates to this file before the end of this exercise.

     ````typescript
     import * as React from 'react';